 Manufacturers and distributors also have different obligations, in varying circumstances, to cooperate with, report on or implement recalls.
 For example, for medical devices, the manufacturer is required to conduct an investigation and evaluation of adverse event and other safety-related information to determine whether they reveal a 'defect'.
 The manufacturer must also classify the recall into one of three classes – the first class being the highest risk and the third being the lowest.
 The class will determine reporting obligations and timelines.
 If a manufacturer does not conduct a recall voluntarily, the NMPA may order one if it disagrees with the manufacturer.
 The manufacturer must report on the progress of the recall and its final results.

 The new DAL stresses various aspects of post-market surveillance on the part of the obligations of MAHs, contract manufacturers and distributors.
 The DAL promises a more stringent regime for reporting and evaluating adverse drug reactions, and pulling products off the market for which there are serious reactions.
 MAHs are also required to develop post-market risk mitigation plans and file annual safety reports.
-Although the draft DRR does not cover adverse event reporting, the NMPA and CDE will likely soon develop implementation rules and guidance documents.
+The NMPA released a draft rule on drug annual reporting in late 2020, but has not yet finalised it.79

 Transfer of licences

 Transfer of licences may be more difficult to achieve in China than it may be in other countries.
 Although difficult in the past, the revised DAL now expressly states that the transfer of marketing authorisation is permitted, provided it is approved by the NMPA and the transferee agrees to assume obligations for safety, effectiveness and quality.
 The DRR also provides a marketing authorisation can be transferred between two entities after the NMPA has approved it.
 The NMPA issued a draft regulation on post-market changes to marketing authorisations that covers this type of amendment and indicates that transfer between ex-China entities also requires that the ex-China transferee hold an approval from the relevant foreign regulatory authority.80

-These issues are somewhat different regarding devices.
-The facilities still require manufacturing licences but, in contrast to drugs, the NMPA also issues product licences for domestic devices.
-Therefore, for both imported and domestic devices, the NMPA has permitted the Class II and Class III device product licences to transfer between entities using an application to amend the name of the applicant on the licence.
+An analogous transfer pathway exists for devices.
+For both imported and domestic devices, the NMPA has permitted the Class II and Class III device product licences to transfer between entities using an application to amend the name of the applicant on the licence.
 For Class I devices, the new applicant is likely to submit a new filing, which could be accomplished relatively quickly.
-The applicant may have to make other changes to items on the licence, such as the registration agent and the manufacturing site, through product licence amendment procedures, depending on the details of the deal.72
+The applicant may have to make other changes to items on the licence, such as the registration agent and the manufacturing site, through product licence amendment procedures, depending on the details of the deal.81

 Suspension or revocation of approvals